ethereum/consensus-specs/specs/electra/validator.md

 The network attestation aggregates contain only the assigned committee attestations.
 Committee attestations received by the block proposer from the committee aggregators with different `committee_index` sets and equal `AttestationData` SHOULD be consolidated into a single `Attestation` object.
-The proposer should run the following function to construct an on chain final aggregate form a list of committee attestations with equal `AttestationData`:
+The proposer should run the following function to construct an on-chain final aggregate from a list of committee attestations with equal `AttestationData`:

 ```python
 def compute_on_chain_aggregate(committee_attestations: Sequence[CommitteeAttestation]) -> Attestation: